-Phase 2 of the IKE protocol securely negotiates (through an ISAKMP SA communication channel negotiated during the first phase) the parameters of future IPSec SAs (one incoming our outgoing).
+Phase 2 of the IKE protocol securely negotiates (through the ISAKMP SA communication channel negotiated in the first phase) the parameters of future IPSec SAs (one incoming, one outgoing).

 The drop-down list allows choosing the protection model associated with your VPN policy, from 3 pre-configured profiles: StrongEncryption, GoodEncryption, and Mobile.
 Others may also be created.